[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 In all of these actions West Pointers were conspicuous.
 In the Battle of Palo Alto it was the artillery, which consisted of two light batteries and two eighteen-pounders, to which the victory was attributed.
 Major George H. Ringgold, class of 1833, who was the "life and leader of the Light Artillery," was mortally wounded and died a few days after the battle.

 At the battle of Buena Vista, General Taylor expected to be attacked by the Mexican General Santa Anna with twenty thousand troops, while his own force numbered only forty-seven hundred and fifty.
-In the actual fighting the huge column of Mexican infantry proved very unwieldy and the brilliant head‑on attack of Colonel Indicates a West Point graduate and gives his Class.Jefferson Davis and his Mississippi Rifles threw it into irretrievable disorder, while the batteries of Captain Sherman and Indicates a West Point graduate and gives his Class.Braxton Bragg played havoc with the Mexican left flank.
+In the actual fighting the huge column of Mexican infantry proved very unwieldy and the brilliant head‑on attack of Colonel Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Jefferson Davis and his Mississippi Rifles threw it into irretrievable disorder, while the batteries of Captain Sherman and Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Braxton Bragg played havoc with the Mexican left flank.

 Meanwhile, fighting with General Scott were many young officers whose names were to be written large in their country's history in another and a more tragic war.
-Captain R. E. Lee was distinguishing himself as an artillery officer and as an p86 engineer.b Lieutenant Indicates a West Point graduate and gives his Class.U.
+Captain R. E. Lee was distinguishing himself as an artillery officer and as an p86 engineer.b Lieutenant Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.U.
 S. Grant, when General Scott was before the moatlike ditch which surrounded the city of Mexico, fought brilliantly at the San Cosme Gate.

 General Scott held Mexico City until 1848 — when he concluded peace at Guadalupe Hidalgo, which returned Mexico to the Mexicans and presented us with the Golden West.